Wednesday, January 28, 2015: 7:00 a.m.

 Make sure you have a Travel Signature that is not more than 9 months old when you plan to return to the US.
 If necessary, you can send your I-20 to ISS via courier service at least one month before your planned arrival to the US.

 You will continue to receive email and automatic alerts from ISS since you will still be an active student.
 Please check your New School email address regularly.

 Requests for a Leave of Absence due to medical reasons must be accompanied by a letter from a physician (licensed medical doctor, doctor of osteopathy, or licensed clinical psychologist) that clearly indicates that you are not able to be enrolled in classes in the current semester

 While you are on medical leave, you are able to remain in the United States in J-1 status.

 Medical leave authorization must be renewed each semester.
 After an aggregate of 12 months of medical leave, your I-20 will be terminated and you should depart from the U.S. If you wish to resume your studies, you will need to apply for a new I-20, leave and re-enter the U.S.

 Please speak to an ISS advisor regarding your circumstances.

-Students intending to return from an authorized Leave of Absence and who have been outside of the U.S. for more than 5 months must submit the following documentation to obtain an updated I-20 before resuming studies at The New School
+Students intending to return from an authorized Leave of Absence who have been outside of the United States for more than five months must submit the following documentation to obtain an updated I-20 before resuming studies at The New School:

 Change Address (PDF)